Now is the time to update and optimize your online donation forms and donation pages!

 Mobile giving encompasses any donation that’s made on a mobile device—usually, smartphones and tablets.

-- Mobile-responsive peer-to-peer fundraising pages.
+- Interacting with mobile-responsive peer-to-peer fundraising pages

 2. Recurring Giving

-It’s simple: all you have to do is include an option for recurring or monthly donations right under the donation amount field.
+This is a relatively straightforward tactic.
+All you have to do is include an option for recurring or monthly donations right under the donation amount field.

+Try to add some different billing options, too.
 You can give donors the option to have their contribution automatically deducted every:

-Offering recurring donations on your online donation form is an easy way for your nonprofit to boost your donor retention rates.
+Including recurring donation options on your form is an easy way for your nonprofit to build a reliable stream of income.
 It also allows your donors to give to your nonprofit regularly without the hassle of mailing a check each month!

 3. CRM Integration

+One of the significant benefits of online donations is the ability to capture information.
 Depending on how your online donation page is set up, you can gather donor data such as: